vincentarelbundock/Rdatasets/doc/Ecdat/rst/Grunfeld.rst

 Description
 ~~~~~~~~~~~

-a panel of 10 observations from 1935 to 1954
+a panel of 20 annual observations from 1935 to 1954 on each of 10 firms.

 *number of observations* : 200